 - 3 sweet hot peppers (ajicitos), optional

 - 1 envelope sazon w/azafran

 - 1/8 tsp thyme

 Rinse the beans, sorting out any broken or discolored ones.
 Soak beans overnight and change the water at least 3 times.
 Change the water right before cooking.
 In a large pot, filled with water, cook on medium heat for about 1.5 hours beans should be tender

 In a blender, add green pepper, cilantro, sweet peppers (optional) and puree

 In a pan, saute onions and ham in 1 tbsp of olive oil about 3 minutes, add chopped garlic saute another 2 minutes. add wine and cook for about 2-3 more minutes. add the puree from the blender, tomatoe sauce, sazon, thyme, oregano and let it simmer for another 2-3 minutes this really brings the flavor to life.

 After the beans have been cooking for at least 1.5 hours add all of the above into the pot of beans.
 Let all it all cook together and add the pumpkin and the escarole for the last 30 minutes.
 I put my pumpkin in too early but it really doesn't matter it was still delicious.
 The total cook time was between 2-2.5 hours depending on how tender you like the bean.
-Remember the more tender the bean is the less gas!
+Remember the more tender the bean is the less gas you will have!